dexterlk/DBH/README.md

 ## About
-Lutu is an open source discord bot list with a handfull of features.
+DBH is an open source discord bot list with a handfull of features.
 No official instance of this list is online anymore.
 Use any list named *Discord Bot House* at your own risk.

 Special thanks to [Zaydme](https://github.com/Zaydme) for his contributions to the list.